Charlotte (cake): History and etymology

-Some have claimed that it was a tribute to Britain's Queen Charlotte.
+Some have claimed that it was a tribute to Charlotte, Queen of Great Britain and Ireland.
+An alternative explanation has it derived from the English word charlyt, meaning 'dish of custard filling'.

-In 1815, Marie-Antoine Carême claims to have thought of charlotte à la parisienne "pendant mon établissement", presumably in 1803, when he opened his own pastry shop.
+In 1815, Marie-Antoine Carême, one of the most celebrated French chefs, claims to have thought of charlotte à la parisienne "pendant mon établissement", presumably in 1803, when he opened his own pastry shop.